flix/book/src/introduction.md

 Flix is inspired by OCaml and Haskell with ideas from Rust and Scala.
 Flix looks like Scala, but its type system is based on Hindley-Milner which supports complete type inference.
-Flix aims to offer a unique combination of features that no other programming language offers, including:
+Flix is a state-of-the-art programming language with multiple innovative features, including:

--   algebraic data types and pattern matching.
--   traits with higher-kinded types.
--   structured concurrency based on channels and light-weight processes.

-In addition, Flix has several new powerful and unique features:

--   A polymorphic type and effect system with region-based local mutation.
+- a polymorphic type and effect system with full type inference.
+- region-based local mutable memory.
+- user-defined effects and handlers.
+- higher-kinded type classes ("traits") with associated types and effects.
--   Datalog constraints as first-class program values.
+- embedded first-class Datalog programming.
--   Function overloading based on purity reflection.

 Flix compiles to efficient JVM bytecode, runs on the Java Virtual Machine, and supports full tail call elimination.
 Flix has interoperability with Java and can